sikthehedgehog/vdpnotes/vdp_regs.md

 - Bit 7: when 1, output the color bus over the "DRAM" bus.
 	+ This should be set to 1 when using external CRAM!
+	+ System C/C2 uses this to arbitrate between VDP and CPU access to external CRAM.
 - Bit 6: when 1, allows VDP to take over DRAM.
 	+ Do *not* set this to 1 on a Mega Drive or it will crash immediately!
-	+ System C/C2 uses this to let the CPU access external CRAM.
 - Bits 5:4: determines how VRAM is used in a 128KB setup.
 	+ X0: the full 128KB are available.
 	+ 01: the first 64KB are available (VRAM address bit 16 is forced to 0).